The 4 movies every data scientist should watch and how to use our skills responsibly.

 The Social Dilemma

-The film explores the reasons behind the bias and the consequences of this bias across different sectors of the population, highlighting that vulnerable sectors of society are hit the worse.
+The film explores the reasons behind the bias and the consequences of this bias across different sectors of the population, highlighting that vulnerable sectors of society are hit the worst.
 You can watch the trailer here.

 The Great Hack